lynxman/hiera-consul/README.md

 Ensure the backend `consul_backend.rb` is available into your hiera environment.
 Depending on your hiera/puppet environment, you may need to install the backend manually (or with puppet) at the correct path, which may be puppets local ruby path, e.g. `$PUPPET_DIR/lib/ruby/vendor_ruby/hiera/backend/consul_backend.rb`

+Puppet loads backends differently in some version, see [#SERVER-571](https://tickets.puppetlabs.com/si/jira.issueviews:issue-html/SERVER-571/SERVER-571.html) for more information.

 ## Configuration

 The following hiera.yaml should get you started: